 Angela joined Watsi on December 1st, 2020.
 Two years ago, Angela joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Angela's most recent donation supported Itzael, a special 9-month-old baby girl from Bolivia, to fund cardiac surgery to patch a hole in her heart, so that she can become strong and breathe easily.
+Angela's most recent donation supported Esther, a 5 year old girl from Tanzania, to fund life-changing leg surgery.

 Itzael lives in the mountains above La Paz, Bolivia with her parents, who are farmers, and her older brother.
 She was born with Down's syndrome and a cardiac condition called atrioventricular septal defect, in which a large hole exists in the center of the heart, causing blood to leak between all four chambers.
 This condition leaves her sick, short of breath, and unable to gain weight as her body needs to grow.
 Fortunately for Itzael, surgeons at our partner hospital will perform heart surgery to fix her condition.
 During the surgery, doctors will close the hole using a patch so that blood can flow normally through her heart.
 Her family needs to raise $1,500 for her surgery.
 Itzael's mother says: "Our family is very happy and thankful to have this chance to help our daughter."